shubhg1996/shubhgup.github.io/src/index.md

 * A. Mohanty, **S. Gupta**, G. Gao, A Particle-filtering Framework for Integrity Risk of GNSS-Camera Sensor Fusion.
 NAVIGATION: Journal of the Institute of Navigation, December 2021. <https://doi.org/10.1002/navi.455>

-* **S. Gupta**}*, A. Kanhere*, A. Shetty, G. Gao, Improving GNSS Positioning using Neural Network-based Corrections.
+* **S. Gupta***, A. Kanhere*, A. Shetty, G. Gao, Improving GNSS Positioning using Neural Network-based Corrections.
 Proceedings of the 34th International Technical Meeting of the Satellite Division of The Institute of Navigation (ION GNSS+), September 2021, pp. 3068-3080.
 (Best Presentation Award). <https://doi.org/10.33012/2021.17999>

 * **S. Gupta**, G. Gao, Data-Driven Protection Levels for Camera and 3D Map-based Safe Urban Localization.
 NAVIGATION: Journal of the Institute of Navigation, September 2021. <https://doi.org/10.1002/navi.445>